Steaming cup of tea on a wooden surface in morning light

 • No. The goal is to help you build steadiness and capacity so you increasingly feel solid on your own.
 Therapy strengthens your autonomy, it does not replace it.

-• Somatic Experiencing is the foundation, and attachment-informed work is woven throughout.
-I'll bring in other tools when they're useful, but the core of this work is somatic: helping your nervous system find a steadier baseline.
+• Somatic Experiencing and attachment-informed therapy are woven together throughout.
+I'll bring in other tools when they're useful, but the core of this work is helping your nervous system find a steadier baseline.

 • Many clients come in unsure whether what they're feeling "counts."
 They're functioning, meeting responsibilities, but something feels off.
 We don't need a label to begin.
 We start with what you're actually experiencing and work from there.